-Holistic Birth Doula in Surrey and Langley, BC
+Holistic Birth Doula in Chilliwack, BC

 Birth Doula Package Includes:

 On-call for birth support starting at 37 weeks gestation.
-Weekly online check-ins from this point until your baby is born.
+Weekly check-ins from this point until your baby is born.

 During your birth process, I will play a supportive role for you (and your partner if you have one), encouraging and standing with you.
 I will help you to feel calm and safe, so that you can follow your body's instincts and urges.
 I provide comfort as needed, with such things as massage, Reiki, reflexology, supporting your movement, and pain relief techniques, including use of a TENS unit and birth pool.
 I will act as a calming presence throughout your journey, staying until a few hours after your baby is born.

-2 postpartum visits, to support you as you adjust to life at home with your new baby.
+2 postpartum visits to support you as you adjust to life at home with your new baby.
 This can include basic breast/chestfeeding support, help with newborn care (first bath, nail clipping, babywearing), and more.
 These visits are also a great opportunity for you to enjoy a foot reflexology session!